Study: Inherited mutations in metastatic breast cancer patients

 It is unclear how much some inherited mutations increase risk.
 Experts debate whether it is beneficial to test for rarer mutations, and if identified, what course of clinical treatment to recommend.
 NCCN guidelines have been developed to provide guidance for who should be tested.
 However, most participants in studies used to develop NCCN guidelines had breast cancer.
 It is unclear whether the frequency of inherited mutations would be different among breast cancer patients.

 A 2016 study by Pritchard and colleagues found that 11.8% of patients with prostate cancer had a pathogenic or likely pathogenic mutation.
 Nearly 10% of these mutations were in genes associated with breast cancer risk (BRCA1/2, , , and ).
-Based on this and similar data, NCCN guidelines were changed to recommend germline genetic testing for all patients with prostate cancer.
+Based on this and similar data, NCCN guidelines were changed to recommend genetic testing for all patients with prostate cancer.

 Researchers of this study wanted to know:

-the frequency of inherited mutations among breast cancer patients and whether it may be useful to test all MBC patients for germline mutations.
+the frequency of inherited mutations among breast cancer patients and whether it may be useful to test all MBC patients for mutations.

 Populations looked at in this study: